chocolatey/docs/input/en-us/guides/create/parse-packageparameters-argument.md

 > :memo: **NOTE**
 >
-> `Get-PackageParameters` is available now with a dependency on `chocolatey-core.extension`, and in a future version of Chocolatey (see [#312](https://github.com/chocolatey/choco/issues/312)), it will also be one of Chocolatey's built-in functions.
+> Since Chocolatey CLI v0.10.8, `Get-PackageParameters` is part of Chocolatey CLI.
+Formerly, it was only available in `chocolatey-core.extension` and usage required taking a dependency on the extension.

 ## Walkthrough